Riding the Delhi Metro: the Best Way to Get Around

 Tell the clerk which station you are traveling to and they will issue you a single journey token.
 If using the ticket machine, just enter the name of the station and it will calculate your fare and issue the token.

-Metro Card
+Metro Card (Smart Card)

 There is a INR 50 refundable deposit for the card and you have to put INR 200 on it initially.
 After that it can be topped up by INR 100s to a maximum of INR 3000.
 Any balance remaining is completely refundable minus a INR 5 processing fee.

-Tourist Cards
+Tourist Card

-Tourist cards are available for 1 day (INR 200) or 3 day (INR 500) with unlimited metro rides, except on the Airport Express (orange) line, the rapid metro Gurugram and the Aqua line (Noida-Greater Noida).
+If you still want a tourist card, they are available for 1 day (INR 200) or 3 day (INR 500) with unlimited metro rides.

-Getting Through Security at the Metro
+Security at the Delhi Metro

 Then pick up your bags and make your way toward the platforms.
 It sounds lengthy, but it moves fast.